TalSk/talsk.github.io/_posts/2023-09-03-Broken-Android-Pi-Hole-Story.markdown

 Similarly to the common cooking recipes seen online, I'll start this "How-to-get-rids-of-ads" recipe with a heartfelt and winding story.

-# Part 1 - In which we start at a low
+# Part 1 - In Which We Start At a Low

 On a warm and pleasant evening, June 20th, 2019 to be exact, I felt it was a perfect time for a run.
 A few days earlier, I had bought a phone holder for jogging – one of those you strap to your arm designed specifically for my brand-new OnePlus 5T.
 However, there was a slight hiccup: they hadn't considered the addition of a protective case in the design.